Seed Starting Essentials- Plastic Seed Trays, Seed Starting Kits, Seedling

 undisturbed.
 At planting time, transplant seedling in the pots, right into

 the garden.
-Roots easily grow through the pots.
-Peat is a completely organic
+Roots easily grow through the organic pots.

 Buy Peat Pots